Vanilla-OS/website/_posts/2023-07-05-vanilla-os-orchid-devlog.md

 comments: true
 ---

 A few weeks ago, we shared our progress in Orchid's development through our latest [Devlog](https://vanillaos.org/2023/06/11/vanilla-os-orchid-devlog.html).
-Among the many updates, we discussed [Apx v2](https://vanillaos.org/2023/06/11/vanilla-os-orchid-devlog.html#apx-v2-and-vso-v2) and how it was evolving to better fit the developers needs, while [VSO](https://vanillaos.org/2023/06/11/vanilla-os-orchid-devlog.html#vso-as-a-system-package-manager) would focus on meeting the needs of regular users.
-Crucial development of Apx v2 is now finished and available for testing!
+Among the many updates, we discussed [Apx v2](https://vanillaos.org/2023/06/11/vanilla-os-orchid-devlog.html#apx-v2-and-vso-v2) and how it was evolving to fit the developers needs better, while [VSO](https://vanillaos.org/2023/06/11/vanilla-os-orchid-devlog.html#vso-as-a-system-package-manager) would focus on meeting the needs of regular users.
+Crucial development of Apx v2 has finished and is available for testing now!

 ## Apx v2

 As previously mentioned, Apx v2 sets itself apart from v1 with the  introduction of stacks.
-Stacks are sets of instructions that define how a subsystem is created.
-While creating a stack, you can define the name, distribution, package manager, and a list of packages to install during the subsystem's initialization phase.
+Stacks are sets of instructions that define how a subsystem gets created.
+While creating a stack, you can define the name, distribution, package manager, and list of packages to install during the subsystem's initialization phase.

 ### Installation

 #### Method 1 (manual)

-To try out Apx v2, simply follow these instructions for a user-side installation:
+To try out Apx v2, follow these instructions for a user-side installation:

 - Create a working directory (highly recommended to isolate Apx v2 from your system).

 - Obtain the latest Distrobox release (version [1.5.0.2](https://github.com/89luca89/distrobox/archive/refs/tags/1.5.0.2.tar.gz) or higher) and unpack it into a "distrobox" folder within your newly created work directory.

 - Download the latest Apx build from our [GitHub repository](https://github.com/Vanilla-OS/apx/releases/download/continuous/apx.tar.gz) and unpack the `apx` binary into `~/.local/bin`, renaming it to `apx2` to avoid collisions with previous versions.
-- Make the binary executable.
+- Make the binary executable using the command `chmod +x apx2` from the correct directory.

 - Create the configuration file at `~/.config/apx/apx.json`: